Frequently Unresolved Asked Questions

 Are Quantrian NFTs generative on the blockchain the same way some other NFTs are, like CryptoKitties or Fidenza?

-No. The original Quantrian code predated cryptocurrency blockchains by several years, so Quantrian images are minted as static images.
+No. The original Quantrian code predated cryptocurrency blockchains by several years, so any Quantrian NFTs are minted as static images.
 They do not "live on the blockchain."

 How did you curate the original 100 images in Quantrian Series 1?